Capital punishment in New York

 Prior to Furman v.
 Georgia, New York was the first state to adopt the electric chair as a method of execution, which replaced hanging.
 The last New York execution during that time had occurred in 1963, when Eddie Lee Mays was electrocuted at Sing Sing prison.
 There were no executions in New York after the reinstatement of the death penalty before it was abolished again on June 24, 2004, when the state's highest court ruled in People v.
 LaValle that the state's death penalty statute violated the state constitution.
 New York has had no valid statute relating to capital punishment since then.

-Subsequent legislative attempts at fixing or replacing the statute have failed, and in July 2008 Governor David Paterson issued an executive order disestablishing New York's death row.
-Legislative efforts to amend the statute have failed, and death sentences are no longer sought at the state level.
+Subsequent legislative attempts at fixing or replacing the statute have failed, and in July 2008 Governor David Paterson issued an executive order closing New York's execution chamber.

 Colonial period and statehood

 During various periods from the 1600s onward, New York law prescribed the death penalty for crimes such as sodomy, adultery, counterfeiting, perjury, and attempted rape or murder by slaves.
 In 1796, New York abolished the death penalty for crimes other than murder and treason, but arson was made a capital crime in 1808.